Aryan Circle

 The Aryan Circle is a white supremacist, Neo-Nazi prison gang spread throughout many U.S. correctional facilities.

-The Aryan Circle was founded by Mark "Cowboy" Gaspard in 1983 at the Fort Worth Stock Show And Rodeo as a support family to the well established New Aryan Empire .The Aryan Circle was founded to maintain criminal gang status and white supremacist beliefs, and to oppose African American and Hispanic prison gangs.
+The Aryan Circle was founded by Mark "Cowboy" Gaspard in 1985 in the Texas Department of Corrections as a splinter group of the Aryan Brotherhood of Texas (ABT).
+During the 1980s the ABT had shifted focus away from overt crime towards religion.
+The Aryan Circle split from the Aryan Brotherhood to maintain criminal gang status and white supremacist beliefs, and to oppose African American and Hispanic prison gangs.

 The gang began growing during the 1990s, becoming the second-largest prison gang in Texas by 2008, with 730 confirmed members in state prisons.
 The gang also had an operational presence in neighboring states and isolated members throughout the country.
 The Anti-Defamation League estimated their 2009 nationwide membership to be approximately 1,400, including 150 confirmed members in federal prisons.

 Membership and identifiers

 Membership in the group usually requires an assault on an enemy of the organization.
 The Aryan Circle touts four tenets: brotherhood, solidarity, loyalty, and dedication; these beliefs are represented on each side of a diamond patch.

 Aryan Circle members sport common white supremacist/separatist tattoos such as swastikas, SS lightning bolts, and Celtic or Germanic symbols.
 The main patch of the Aryan Circle is a diamond with wood in grade under the heart with a swastika and the letters "AC" in the center of a circle.
 However, due to the group being classified as a Security Threat Group, many of its members no longer have the patch tattooed.
 Older members will have a small circle just below their left pectoral.
 They also acknowledge each other with patch numbers.